MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-authorization-trace.md

 # Authorization Telemetry

-Authorization telemetry provides information about the authorization of users when they try to sign in to Business Central, including:
+Authorization telemetry provides information about the authorization of users when they try to sign in to Business Central including:

 - Success or failure of the sign-in attempt
 - Reason for failure
 - Type of user (such as normal, administrator, or delegated user)
 - Whether the user belongs to the tenant or is an invited user

-After a successful authorization attempt, additional telemetry is provided about the opening the company, indicating hether the company was successfuly opened or failed for a specific reason.
+After a successful authorization attempt, additional telemetry is provided about the opening the company, indicating whether the company was opened successfully  or failed for a specific reason.

 ## Operation: Success Authorization